openculinary/knowledge-graph/README.md

 ### Product Parsing

-Ingredient descriptions typically include some combination of a quantity (i.e. `1 kg`) and a product (i.e. `potatoes`).
-Since they are typically written in free-text by recipe authors, parsing products can be a challenge.
+Ingredient descriptions generally include some combination of a quantity (i.e. `1 kg`) and a product (i.e. `potatoes`).
+Since they are written as unstructured text in most recipes, parsing products can be a challenge.

 The `scripts.products` module performs the following series of operations to load, refine and export a list of products which the `knowledge-graph` can use to identify best-matching products in free-text ingredient descriptions: